rust-lang/rfcs/text/0000-optimise-attr.md

 are done globally (i.e. `-C opt-level=0`).
 In all other cases the *exact* interaction of the `#[optimize]` attribute with the global optimization level is not specified and is left up to implementation to decide.

+`#[optimize]` attribute applied to non function-like items (such as `struct`) or non function-like expressions (i.e. not closures) is considered “unused” as of this RFC and should fire the `unused_attribute` lint (unless the same attribute was used for a function-like item or expression, via e.g.  propagation).
+Some future RFC may assign some behaviour to this attribute with respect to such definitions.

 # Implementation approach